Price Home | Putnam County, FL | c. early 1900s

 As his children grew up, they would each marry and build homes within a mile from the original homestead.
 The youngest of these children being William who built this home for his bride, Sarah, in 1892 on the very property that his parents had settled 30 years before.

-To this day, Laban and Sarah’s descendants still farm this land, although this house is no longer in use.
+To this day, Laban and Sarah’s descendants still farm this land.